Development

 Mlmmj is released under the MIT license, so you are free to download it and modify it.

 You can also access our most recent work through a version control system.
-You can view recent changes, browse source code, or download an archive of the current sources using our Mercurial web interface.
-If you download an archive, be sure to download one for the revision labelled as master to get the most recent sources in our current line of development.
+You can view recent changes, browse source code, or download an archive of the current sources using our Mercurial web interface and listtexts repository web interface.
+If you download archives, you need to rename the directory in the listtexts archive to 'listtexts' and place it inside the directory in the main archive (alongside 'src', 'include', etc.).
+Also, be sure to download archives for the revisions labelled as master to get the most recent sources in our current line of development.

 Alternatively, you can clone the repository and update to our current point by using Mercurial at the commandline.
 Use these commands (a directory named mlmmj will be created in the current directory):